 Playing chargeback defense

-As you can see, the costs of chargebacks can quickly add up if left unattended.
+As you can see, the chargeback fees can quickly add up if left unattended.
 There are a number of ways to keep it to a minimum, but at a certain stage you will need some chargeback defense to discourage the more than 80 percent of chargebacks that are illegitimate.
 For this consider Justt.

 Credit card networks penalize merchants when they exceed the stipulated chargeback ratio.
 For Visa, there’s an extra $50 per chargeback and a possible $25,000 review fee, while Mastercard charges fines between $1,000 and $100,000.
 This is in addition to the chargeback fee levied on merchants for every chargeback they have by their acquirer or payment service provider.